jerryrox/project-beats-framework/README.md

 ### 1.0.4 (WIP)
 #### New features
 - Added the ability to directly interact with the inner value of a bindable and automatically call Trigger.
+- Added ability for a bindable to bind to another bindable.

 ### 1.0.3.1
 #### Fixes